FarronF/limerick-council-meetings/meetings/2022/11/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 12th October 2022.md

 On the proposal of Councillor Collins, seconded by Councillor Ruddle, it was agreed to allocate

-€3,000 to Newcastle West GAA public lighting.---
+€3,000 to Newcastle West GAA public lighting.
+---
 4

 On the proposal of Councillor Collins, seconded by Councillor Sheahan, it was agreed to